OGStudio/cross-language-dialect/README.md

 Cross-language dialect (**CLD**) is a set of tools and rules to write portable code for select programming languages at once.

-Kotlin subset is source language to translate to one of the destination languages:
+Kotlin subset is the source that can be translated to the subsets of the following
+languages:

 * Swift